kpvarma/introduction-to-ruby-on-rails/step-2-configure-application.md

 end
 ```

-Your gemfile is a list of all gems that you want to include in the project.
-It is used with bundler (also a gem) to install, update, remove and otherwise manage your used gems.
+Your gemfile is the place where you tell bundler (the rails package manager), that you need x, y and z gems (packages).
+Bundler will read the gemfile and will install them from http://rubygems.org

-rspec and shoulda will help us to do TDD and pry is a debugger
+[rspec-rails][rspec] and [shoulda][shoulda] will help us to do TDD and [pry][pry] is a debugger

 These gems are hosted in rubygems.org (primarily).
 Now let us tell rails to fetch these gems from the server and install locally.